PLP-Database-Design/wk-6-1-Robel-Y/tests/phase 3/GTRs-final report.md

 Testing across three phases allowed the team to understand the current limitations of the Bookstore App and identify areas that require enhancement.
 The system functions as a simple static catalog but lacks key ecommerce features.

-The defects found were documented for future development in Phase 4 or course continuation.

 ---